lydell/LinkHints/.github/ISSUE_TEMPLATE/5--bug-report.md

 ---
 name: 5.
 Bug report
-about: Some other problem than the above
+about: Some other problem than the above.
 title: ''
 labels: ''
 assignees: ''